Story and Vision

-Code Read’s beginnings were as a gathering of passionate, proactive and like-minded parents (mums to be precise!) who had met via online Support Group’s for Dyslexia.
+Code Read began with a gathering of passionate, proactive and like-minded parents (mums to be precise!) who had previously met online through dyslexia support groups.

-Exhausted from advocating in isolation on behalf of their children, we now began to work collectively to help each other overcome the barriers that had previously prevented our children from achieving their full potential in school and throughout their lives.
+Exhausted from advocating in isolation on behalf of our children, we then began to work collectively to help each other overcome the barriers that had previously prevented our children from achieving their full potential in school and throughout their lives.

-In May 2015, inspired by her daughter Isley and the resultant meeting with Sir Richard Branson who spoke about how his own dyslexia had shaped his incredible life, Julie Hermansen (now our founding Secretary) began to rally the troops in earnest to form a recognised, national organisation which could give a louder voice and practical support to the many thousands of children and their families living with dyslexia in Australia.
+In May 2015, inspired by her daughter Isley and the resultant meeting with Sir Richard Branson who spoke about how his own dyslexia had shaped his incredible life, our founding Secretary Julie Hermansen began to rally the troops in earnest to form a recognised, national organisation.
+The purpose of the organisation was to give a louder voice and practical support to the many thousands of children and their families living with dyslexia in Australia.

 From that fresh and exciting first year, we switched into overdrive and were seriously off and running.
 In 2016, the group organised an even larger Light it Red for Dyslexia, as well as a new month-long campaign called ‘My Red Letter for Dyslexia’.

-Red became our colour of power, symbolic of our collective passion for positive change.
-We wanted to take back ownership of the colour red on behalf of so many dyslexic kids, struggling through school, for whom it represented the daily dread of having their workbooks returned, covered by corrections in red ink.
+Red became our colour symbolising power and our collective passion for positive change.
+We wanted to take back ownership of the colour red on behalf of so many dyslexic kids struggling through school, for whom it represented the daily dread of having their workbooks returned, covered by corrections in red ink.

 Who we are

-We are Australians who are aware that children with dyslexia are being unnecessarily damaged by the education system, as their needs are not being recognised and given the assistance they require.
-We are not prepared to let the current situation continue when the best practice approaches are already available.
+We are Australians who are aware that children with dyslexia are being unnecessarily damaged by the education system, as a result of their needs not being recognised or given the assistance they require to learn.
+We are not prepared to let the current situation continue when the best practice approaches are already available but not being utilised.

-We include parents, carers, educators, health professionals and people with dyslexia.
-Who have all been impacted by dyslexia.
+We inclusive of parents, carers, educators, health professionals and people with dyslexia.
+We have all been impacted by dyslexia.